-This quotation is headed right into crazytown.
+This quotation is headed right into crazy town.
 This is particularly deceptive because HANA’s memory management is significantly lower performance than the competing offerings.
-This means that CONSILIO IT absolutely knows this entire paragraph is false.
-Furthermore, no database processes with an infinite improvement as more data is used.
+This means that CONSILIO IT knows this entire paragraph is false.
+Furthermore, no database processes with infinite improvement as more data are used.
 This is how a person who works in marketing thinks that databases work.
 If CONSILIO IT is intent on lying, they could at least try to make the lies somewhat credible.
 This quotation fact checks itself.

 In-Memory Computing for more Efficient Production Planning

 “The enormous run-time gain opens up completely new possibilities for MRP Live on HANA-based supply chain planning.
 For example, planning is possible during the day so that companies can react quickly and flexibly to market changes.”

 This is based upon the premise of faster MRP runtimes that are proposed to have been documented by CONSILIO IT.
 At Brightwork Research & Analysis, we question whether any of this happened.

 But even if we assume it is true, the related benefits of running MRP during the day don’t make much sense.

 - Currently, almost all companies perform a nightly MRP run, called a net change run.
 Remember, the forecast is already in the system.